 - Your works are especially fragile and you’ve mentioned on more than one occasion that you need to assemble them on site if you’re working on a larger scale - does this lack of control feel liberating, or is it a challenge you find yourself constantly facing?

 - It’s a little bit of both.
 When I assemble the work on site, I have the liberty of not committing to a particular composition until the last possible moment.
 My hand and instinct that day will dictate how the work will resolve itself.
 On the one hand, it’s a bit scary.
 I get anxious and question whether the piece will come together at all.
 As you can imagine, on a practical level, there are many uncontrollable elements.

 - How do your surroundings direct your approach to your work?

 - My studio is on the 3rd story of our house.
-I have great natural light and unobstructed view of the sky and the hills.
+I have great natural light and an unobstructed view of the sky and the hills.
 I think if I were in a downstairs space without any natural light, my work would feel less expansive and ethereal.
 Perhaps it would feel claustrophobic and contained.

 I am also drawn to the desert and seaside landscapes.
 Both are monotonous yet ever-changing at the same time.
 The subtleties and shifts in color that happen throughout the day, the jaggedness of the rocks and the constant motion of the ocean water all are echoed in my work.
 We spent this past year living right next to the Mediterranean sea.
 I never tired of going to the beach every day, at various times throughout the day, no matter the weather.
 The sky and the water were the most vibrant of colors, and during stormy weather, the darkest greys and blues.
 We also spend quite a bit of time travelling to different desert landscapes, from flat white sands, to red rocky hills and shimmering green canyons.
 As a result of this experience, I have been exploring color and working with washes in my new series of work.